 “Content shock” is a real problem for a lot of marketers.
 This dilutes the effect of your content marketing efforts, and reduces the ROI of your investment.

 Even without this content overload, your audience is busy.
 It’s safe to conclude they are not plagued with “too little to do” or “not enough to read”.

 Somehow, some way, your content MUST grab attention.
-Ideal prospects have to notice it before they can read it and follow it further down your funnel.
+Ideal prospects have to notice it before they can read it.
+And they must read it to follow the path further down your content marketing funnel.

 Otherwise…Meh.
 Just another piece of drivel!